-- 1.14 Each entity should determine, based on the nature of its operations, whether or not to present current and non-current assets and current and non-current liabilities as separate classifications on the face of the balance sheet.
-Paragraphs 1.16 to 1.20 of this Section apply when this distinction is made - 1.15 When an entity chooses not to make the classification in paragraph 1.14, assets and liabilities should be presented broadly in order of their liquidity and the entity should disclose, for each asset and liability item that combines amounts expected to be recovered or settled both before and after 12 months from the balance sheet date, the amount expected to be recovered or settled after more than 12 months. - 1.16 An asset should be classified as a current asset when it: - (a) is expected to be realised in, or is held for sale or consumption in, the normal course of the entity's operating cycle; or - (b) is held primarily for trading purposes or for the short term and is expected to be realised within 12 months of the balance sheet date; or - (c) is cash or a cash-equivalent asset that is not restricted in its use.
+1.14 Each entity should determine, based on the nature of its operations, whether or not to present current and non-current assets and current and non-current liabilities as separate classifications on the face of the balance sheet.
+Paragraphs 1.16 to 1.20 of this Section apply when this distinction is made.

+- 1.15 When an entity chooses not to make the classification in paragraph 1.14, assets and liabilities should be presented broadly in order of their liquidity and the entity should disclose, for each asset and liability item that combines amounts expected to be recovered or settled both before and after 12 months from the balance sheet date, the amount expected to be recovered or settled after more than 12 months. - 1.16 An asset should be classified as current when it satisfies any of the following criteria: - (a) it is expected to be realised in, or is intended for sale or consumption in, the entity's normal operating cycle; - (b) it is held primarily for the purpose of being traded; - (c) it is expected to be realised within 12 months after the balance sheet date; or - (d) it is cash or a cash equivalent unless it is restricted from being exchanged or used to settle a liability for at least twelve months after the balance sheet date.

-All other assets should be classified as non-current assets.
+All other assets should be classified as non-current.

-- 1.17 A liability should be classified as a current liability when it: - (a) is expected to be settled in the normal course of the entity's operating cycle; or - (b) is due to be settled within 12 months of the balance sheet date.
+- 1.17 A liability should be classified as current when it satisfies any of the following criteria: - (a) it is expected to be settled in the entity's normal operating cycle; - (b) it is held primarily for the purpose of being traded; - (c) it is due to be settled within twelve months after the balance sheet date; or - (d) the entity does not have an unconditional right to defer settlement of the liability for at least twelve months after the balance sheet date.

-All other liabilities should be classified as non-current liabilities.
+All other liabilities should be classified as non-current.